 - Inconsistent answers between interviewers about the role: Usually interviews have you talking to many people within the company, including your future manager, teammates, and business stakeholders.
 If they each tell you different things around the level of responsibility, type of work, what the role delivers, and hours you’ll have to work, they themselves probably don’t agree.
 If they can’t agree, especially on things related to what work you’ll end up doing, your job will end up being full of conflict.
 Suggestion: keep track of what people say in different interviews.
 If you find an inconsistency, ask why.

 While these twelve flags may feel like a lot, companies tend to show none of them or most of them, with only few in the middle.
 By keeping an eye out of them you can avoid the problem of getting to a job you dislike.
-Good luck!
-If you want more data science thoughts and tips, check out our twitters robinson_es and skyetetra or our other blog posts on Jonathan’s medium account and this blog.
+If you want more data science thoughts and tips, we wrote a book on data science careers, “Build a Career in Data Science,” available for 40% off with the code buildbook40%.